 Articles & Links

-Sorcerer Sound has ceased studio operations.
+Studio Closed Project Studio Spaces for Rent Sorcerer Sound has ceased studio operations.
 The space has been divided up into a number of rooms which are available for rent as Project Studio spaces.Call us at 212-226-0480 or visit our Rental Page for more info.
+We still have some gear to sell including vintage Neve Modules plus a huge quantity of parts and manuals for sale.
+See our sale pages for more information.
+Our parent company, Acoustilog, Inc. will continue to provide acoustic consultation services to the recording industry as well as commercial and residential clients. |

 Why then would we want to do this?
 Sometimes the Dynamic Range3 of a signal is greater than we would like.
 Radio broadcast provides a good example.
 The CD's they play may have a Dynamic Range of 40 dB or more for some Classical Music.
 In a very quiet room, with a sound system capable of high volume levels, the listener might be able to hear the full dynamic range of the music.
 But of course this is not the typical case.
 The "sound system" is quite likely a portable radio or home stereo and the "listening room" may even be an automobile!
 In order for the listener to hear the soft passages at all over the background noise, the loudest passages would have to be uncomfortably loud, and would likely exceed the capacity of the sound system.
 To remedy this situation all radio stations use compression on their broadcasts.
 In fact, they use a great deal of compression, squashing the dynamic range down to a very small amount.